 In less than five minutes you can configure a cluster of highly available MySQL Database servers with data consistency, built-in data conflict handling, node failure detection and automatic failover operations - with no manual intervention or custom tools.

-Note: The focus on this article will be on high availability and clustering using the InnoDB cluster, which is required for enterprise-level high availability.
+g the InnoDB cluster, which is required for enterprise-level high availability.
 We will not discuss MySQL NDB storage engine, a distributed database that requires the MySQL 8.0 Cluster CGE license and a separate install altogether.

 Let's take a look at how it works.